maizzle/maizzle.com/content/docs/events.md

 </code-sample>

-<alert>`beforeRender` runs for each template that is going to be compiled.
-For performance reasons, you should use it only if you need access to the config of the Template currently being processed (which includes variables from the Template's Front Matter).</alert>
+`beforeRender` runs for each template that is going to be compiled.
+For performance reasons, you should only use it if you need access to the config of the Template that is about to be compiled (which includes variables from the Template's Front Matter).

 <alert type="warning">You must always return the `html` when using `beforeRender()`.</alert>